 Old User Name/Password: Enter the present user name and password of the admin account to get the permission of modification.
 New User Name/Password: Enter a new user name and password for the admin account.
 Both values are case-sensitive, up to 64 characters and with no space.
-New Password must not be "admin" Confirm New Password: Enter the new password again.
+Confirm New Password: Enter the new password again.